LogtalkDotOrg/logtalk-for-vscode/README.md

 To rename an entity, right-click on the entity name and use the "Go to Type Definition" context menu item to go to the entity opening directive.
 Then, right-click on the entity name and select the "Rename Symbol" context menu item.

 To add a new argument to a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Add argument to predicate/non-terminal" context menu item and enter the new argument name and position.
+To reorder the arguments of a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Reorder predicate/non-terminal arguments" context menu item and enter the new argument order.

-Due to VSCode limitations when a refactoring requires user input, this refactoring changes cannot be previewed.
+Known issue: Due to VSCode limitations, refactoring operations that require user input cannot be not previewed.

 ### Debugging support